 Think about what has been getting you upset lately.
 May be it is financial, relational or some other personal challenge that has prevailed in spite of your prayer.
 Whatever it may be, a good place to find perspective is always at the cross.

 Consider what Jesus did when it was not going well for him.
 On the day that he was betrayed, whipped, spat on and hung on a cross.
-For the betrayal he forgave, the whipping he endured, the humiliation he submitted and the crucifixion gave up his life.
-I do not believe that most of us are going through anything as critical.
-And before you say you are not as spiritually strong as Jesus, remember that he lives in you.
+For the betrayal he forgave, the whipping he endured, the humiliation he submitted and for the crucifixion gave up his life.
+I do not believe most of us are going through anything as critical.

 The prevailing theme in all Jesus’ responses was his trust in God’s process.
 Even when he experienced the unexpected, he still trusted.
 As the Father turned away from him (or the sin he became) Jesus cried out, “My God why have you forsaken me?”
 (Mathew 27:26).
 He expressed his anguish but later on confirmed his faith by saying “Father, into your hands I commit my spirit” (Luke 23:46).

 What about you and me?
-When we look at the path through which God is leading us and see the ‘nails’ that are piercing our soul, do we sometimes wish it could be different?
+When we consider the path through which God is leading us and see the ‘nails’ that are piercing our soul, do we sometimes wish it could be different?
 That life should be more comfortable, that the most difficult experiences are done away with.
-If we think like this then we are suggesting that God does not know what he is doing.
+If we think so then we are suggesting that God does not know what He is doing.